Azure/MS-AMP-Examples/gpt3/README.md

 ## Multi-node training
 If you want to train GPT-3 with Megatron-LM using multiple nodes, you need:
-- Upload data to a shared storage and mount the shared storage to each node.
+- Upload training data to a shared storage and mount the shared storage to each node.
 - Change MASTER_ADDR, NNODES, NODE_RANK in the script.
 - [optional] Set some environment variables related to RDMA before running the script.
 For example, if you are using [ND H100 v5](https://learn.microsoft.com/en-us/azure/virtual-machines/nd-h100-v5-series), you need to set these environment variables:
   ```bash